limalayla/libfit/README.md

        Lists

 New:
+* Implemented nodes (to be used by tree and linked lists)

+Previous:
 * Structure for Progression Bar
 * Modified some comments to match the qt style again

-Previous:
-* toString implemented (mostly)
-* Fixed FLabels
-* Added easter egg
-* Commented all the core part with the qt style

 Bugs:
 *